Vladdy-1988/MedLink-Marketplace/replit.md

 - **Interactive Service Cards**: Added hover effects and animations to service displays

 ### New Pages Added
-- **Services Page**: Comprehensive overview of all medical services with emergency care section
+- **Services Page**: Comprehensive overview of all medical services with rapid care section
 - **How It Works Page**: 5-step process explanation with benefits and FAQ sections
-- **Emergency Care Page**: Dedicated page explaining premium pricing for urgent services
+- **Rapid Services Page**: Dedicated page explaining priority pricing for urgent services
+- **About Us Page**: Comprehensive company information with mission, vision, and story
+- **Safety & Trust Page**: Provider verification process and security measures
+- **Support Center Page**: FAQ, contact forms, and help categories
 - **Optimized Routes**: All menu options now have functional dedicated pages

 ### Performance Optimizations